-I was involved in two main directions of this study:
+I was involved in multiple aspects of this study:

 (1) Personalised music selections for driving scenarios